Did you know most back pain can be eliminated with stretching?

 No matter what anyone tells you, the best and only way to flatten your stomach is by focusing on fat loss.
 How many calories you eat versus how many calories you burn.
 What burns more calories?
 Try exercising while standing (burns more calories than sitting), start strength training, add aerobic exercise like highintensity interval training (HITT), increase the activity level in your daily routine.
 The higher the calorie burn throughout the day, the faster the weight loss.
 By losing belly fat you WILL get a flatter belly.
 The days of being scared to turn on the bathroom lights are finally over for me.
 But I want the same success stories for you.

 I know the truth can be hard to hear.
 I went through this process myself.
 I’m an engineer, so I’m always looking for the fastest, simplest way.
 Unfortunately for a flatter stomach, ab exercises alone won’t work.
 I fell for the Bruce Lee 1,000 daily sit-ups.
 My stomach and pride were hurt.
 What kind of silly things have you done to reduce your waist?
 Please share with me in the comments.

 NASM Master Trainer

 Author, Get Me Skinny

-PS: Have you downloaded your FREE Guide to a Flat Tummy yet?
+PS: For more weight loss tips download your FREE Guide to a Flat Belly